This article was last updated by on

 • Keep the plant out of reach: Place the plants on high planter shelves or hanging pots to avoid their reach.

 • Use cat deterrent: Cat hates some scents due to their heightened sense of smell.
-Get commercial deterrent sprays or neem oil, or make your own solution of citrus peel and vinegar.
+Get commercial deterrent sprays or neem oil, or make a solution using citrus peel and vinegar.

 • Add barriers: Fence around your plant with some thorny plants so your cat does not get to the plant.